 In about a week, you should see signs that the potatoes are sprouting.
-After 3 – 4 weeks, you can plant the fully sprouted potatoes into the garden in the same way you would plant unsprouted potatoes.
-Just make sure that you plant the seed potatoes with the sprouts facing up and be careful not to break the sprouts off while you are planting them.
+After three to four weeks, you can plant the fully sprouted potatoes into the garden in the same way you would plant unsprouted potatoes.
+Just make sure that you plant the seed potatoes with the sprouts facing up and be careful not to break the sprouts.

 Now that you know how to sprout a potato, you can enjoy your potato harvest a little earlier this year.
 Sprouting potatoes early, also known as chitting potatoes, can be useful in the garden.